-uting revealed Irene caused "mass wasting," or slumping of overaturated slopes of Dry River banks.
-Rebuilding all the damage was so prohibitive that crews routed two miles of Dry River Trail through the stream bed itself.
+econnaissance ng revealed Irene slumping of over ver banks.
+Rebuildin I the damage was so nibitive that crews Dry River Trail through the stream bed itself.

-resources by monster storms galvanized a new level of teamwork and fundraising among trail groups unaccustomed to working together.AMC's Pro Trail Crew joined seven other trail groups in rebuilding Crawford Path, a signature project of the White Mountain Trail Collective that began in 2018.
-The US Forest Service took the lead in developing the partnerships, training and mentoring to join disparate groups into an effective team.
+Crews used highline rigging to "airlift" rocks over fragile alpine vegetation in this 2018 photo of reconstruction of Crawford Path.
+1970 Liberty Spring Shelter is torn down and is replaced by tent platforms.
+Caretakers promote a new environmental ethic among campers.
+During this period, camping fees for backcountry sites and volunteer trail adopter programs are started.
+1977 Shelter caretaker Joan Chevalier breaks gender barrier as first woman hired as member of AMC Trail Crew.
+In 1995, Rachel Wheeler becomes first women to be hired Trail Master.
+The devouring of trail resources by monster storms galvanized a new level of teamwork and fundraising among trail groups unaccustomed to working together.AMC's Pro Trail Crew joined seven other trail groups in rebuilding Crawford Path, a signature project of the White Mountain Trail Collective that began in 2018.
+The US Forest Service took the lead in developing t groups into an effective team.